-The system will save the quote after each page is completed.
+The system saves the quote after each page is completed.
 You can search for the quote or find it in the open quotes tab on the Agent Gateway dashboard.

-Will credit checks be a part of the application process?
+Are credit checks a part of the application process?

-No, credit checks will not be a part of Agent Gateway.
+No, credit checks are not a part of Agent Gateway.
 TFPA does not use credit scoring.

-The system will order loss history reports using the ISO A-PLUS reports.
+The system orders loss history reports using the ISO A-PLUS reports.

-No, policyholders will not have access to their policies online.
+No, policyholders do not have access to their policies online.

 Is the loss report pulled at time of quoting or not until after binding?